Home RecipesAppetizersLoaded Chicken Bites

 Instructions

-2. Stacking the bacon slices on top of each other, use a knife or kitchen scissors to cut the stack into 6 small stacks for a total of 60 pieces.
+• Stack the bacon slices on top of each other.
+Use a knife or kitchen scissors to cut the stack into 6 small stacks for a total of 60 pieces.
 You will only need 56 of these.
 On a large microwave-safe plate, place a paper towel.
 Then place the cut bacon, spread out, on the paper towel.
 Place another paper towel on top of the bacon.
-Cook on high for 2 minutes in the microwave.
+Microwave on high for 2 minutes.

-4. Open the dried beef jar and keeping the beef slices stacked, cut the stack into 4 pieces by cutting a plus pattern.
+• Open the dried beef jar and keep the beef slices stacked.
+Cut the stack into 4 pieces by cutting a plus pattern.
 You will have 56 pieces.
-Place the dried beef pieces in a 9 x 13-inch baking dish.
+Place the dried beef pieces in a baking dish.
 Place a chicken piece on top of each slice of dried beef.
 Cover each chicken piece with one of the small slices of partially-cooked bacon.

-5. Cook the chicken bites for 25 minutes or until the internal temperature reaches 165 degrees Fahrenheit.
+• Cook the chicken bites for 25 minutes or until the internal temperature reaches 165°F.

-6. While the chicken is cooking, mix the sour cream, soup, and cream together in a medium-sized saucepan.
-Heat on medium low until the sauce is hot about 5 minutes.
+• While the chicken is cooking, mix the sour cream, soup, and cream together in a medium-sized saucepan.
+Heat on medium-low until the sauce is hot, about 5 minutes.
 After the chicken bites have cooked, remove them from the oven and pour some or all of the bacon grease into the sauce (about 4 tablespoons) and stir until combined.
 Pour sauce into a dipping bowl or fondue dish with a heating element.

 You may also like